Branchaller/PySnake/README.md

 To launch PySnake you need some modules: turtle and tkinter.

-You can check workability of turtle and tkinter by running this commands:
+You can test availability of turtle and tkinter by running this commands:

 	python -m tkinter
 	python -m turtle